-The 19th (Queen Alexandra’s Own Royal) Hussars was stationed at Tidworth, Wiltshire when Britain declared war on Germany on 4 August 1914.
-The 19th Hussars was initially split up and used as divisional cavalry with A and B squadrons landing in France in August 1914 and C Squadron in September.
-The squadrons were split as follows:
+When Britain declared war on Germany on 4 August 1914, the 19th (Queen Alexandra’s Own Royal) Hussars was stationed at Tidworth in Wiltshire.
+The Regiment was initially split up and used as divisional cavalry.
+A and B Squadrons went to France in August and C Squadron in September where they served with the following Divisions:

 - A Squadron – 5th Division